Stylback/home-server/README.md

 I initially tried to run Fail2ban in a docker container to streamline deployment.
 I managed to get the filter and jail working but not banning.
 Fail2ban would correctly detect authentication fails and "ban" the associated IP address.
 However this "ban" would in reality not result in denied connections and the client could continue with authentication attempts.
 There seemed to be no clear way to propagate the banned addresses up the IP-tables chain and block connections.

 I have now resorted to running it on the server itself and it works like a charm.
 For services that have built-in support for logging authentication attempts I have Fail2ban listen on its logs, for those that don't I use NGINX basic HTTP authentication and have Fail2ban listen in on NGINXs logs.

-### PasswordPusher

-> __TL;DR:__ Authentication requires an SMTP server so I've resorted to just enable/disable the site via Nginx when needed.

-By default, anyone who visits `passwordpusher.domain.tld` can create a new password push.
-My initial plan was to implement some form of authentication for this page, ensuring that only authenticated users could create new pushes.
-Going through the [configuration options](https://github.com/pglombardo/PasswordPusher/blob/master/Configuration.md#enabling-logins) I learned that this is possible only with an SMTP server.

-As I don't have an SMTP server I instead tried Nginx HTTP authentication but I had to abandon that idea as it would also force authentication for the password pushes, defeating the purpose of the service.
-I now just disable the proxy host for PasswordPusher when not in use and enable it for a couple of days while a password is being shared.

-I have submitted a [feature request](https://github.com/pglombardo/PasswordPusher/issues/474#issue-1447962464) to PasswordPusher for the option to use default credentials similiar to that of Gotify.

 ### Nginx Proxy Manager stream